American Welding Society: Welding Journal

 The society explained the advertising move in their first issue of the newly named Welding Journal.
 "Advertising is also included in this issue, as it was impossible to continue monthly publication without increased revenue.
 The dues from members of which the National Organization retains half (the other half being returned to local sections) is barely sufficient to pay the ordinary expenses of the Society.
 Moreover, several members of the Board of Directors feel that these advertisements are of interest to our members and add to the value of the Journal."

-Since the move to advertising, the Welding Journal has been published continually and continues to be an resource for issues and advancements concerning all types of materials joining, metal fabrication, and construction.
+Since the move to advertising, the Welding Journal has been published continually and continues to be a resource for issues and advancements concerning all types of materials joining, metal fabrication, and construction.
 It is offered as a benefit to members of the Society, and includes information of the latest products, trends, technology, and events; including articles covering everything from testing and inspection, maintenance and repair, design, training, personal safety, and brazing and soldering.

 The Welding Journal has earned more than 60 editorial and design awards, including multiple Charlie Awards from the Florida Magazine Association (FMA), and Tabbie Awards from the Trade Association Business Publications International (TABPI).

 The Society now also publishes the Welding Journal en Español – a free quarterly publication containing tailored articles written by and for Mexican and Latin American professionals.
 The Welding Journal en Español has a circulation of 10,000 printed copies and 40,000 digital copies.
 Along with this publication, the Welding Journal em Português is a magazine distributed in Brazil to coincide with the Brazil Welding Show that takes place every two years in São Paulo, Brazil.